Rithari/FDP_Handin/README.md

 - **Docker Build Control:** If you prefer more control over the Docker building process, you can modify the script to not run the containers automatically.
 After modifying the script, you can manually execute `docker-compose up --build -d`.

 - **Windows:** If you are running this project on Windows, use the `script.bat` instead.

+- **Jupyter Notebook** The storytelling books are not containerized.
+Make sure the uncleaned CSV files are in the data directory, then run the notebooks to receive the cleaned data in the output.

 ---